sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 A unique identifier for the token, which can be used to prevent reuse of the token.
 The value of `jti` MUST uniquely identify the ID Token between sender and receiver for at least 12 months.

 `auth_time`
 > RECOMMENDED.
-This SHOULD be included if the OpenID Provider can assert an End-User's authentication intent was demonstrated.
+The `auth_time` Claim SHOULD be included if the OpenID Provider can assert an End-User's authentication intent was demonstrated.
 For example, a login event where the End-User took some action to authenticate.

 `exp`, `iat`, `nbf`
 > REQUIRED.
-The `expiration`, `issued at`, and `not before` timestamps for the token are dates (integer number of seconds since from `1970-01-01T00:00:00Z UTC`) within acceptable ranges.
+The `expiration`, `issued at`, and `not before` timestamps for the token are within acceptable ranges.
+These Claims are formatted as Unix Time Stamps (number of seconds since 1970-01-01T00:00:00Z UTC).

 `represents`
-> REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a representation relationship for the acting party.
+> REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a representation relationship for the End-User.

 `alt_sub`
 > OPTIONAL.
 Describes alternative subject identifiers for the authenticated End-User in the context of a specific audience.
 The value of `alt_sub` is an array of objects, each of which MUST contain `sub`, `sub_id_type`, and `aud` Claims to uniquely identify the authenticated End-User and the audience for the alternative subject identifier.